mattermost/mattermost-handbook/operations/legal/legal.md

 * [Mattermost Legal Terms](https://mattermost.com/terms-of-service/) - Our standard legal terms for using Mattermost software and services.
 * [Legal Discussion Channel](https://community.mattermost.com/private-core/channels/legal) - A channel with historical Q&A for legal.
 * [Archive of Legal Handbook (Prior to Feb 18, 2022)](https://community.mattermost.com/boards/workspace/ezhqoc78aigo7poyrb9hy7u5jw/25b8db83-635b-4469-8c66-37774edbd0c5/ad1e7566-7232-4d88-84b0-7d328b10f1bc/cgprte3iuutdrfeujxgk6p6yw1y)

+### Answering Questions Once (AQO)

+When you ask questions to legal@mattermost.com for areas that aren't covered by [owners named in the AOR list](https://docs.google.com/document/d/14KzrhszTlaibtM4APezTS8CFb1vaHxRsnkV9ZFef-Uc/edit), nor documented in our handbook, and could be use to others, we use a process of "Document-First Question and Answer" to write the answer first and then responding with a link to the answer.

+While this takes slightly longer, it pays-off long term by answering questions once.

+Also, if you see parts of our documentation or handbook out-of-date, please also mail legal@mattermost.com to let us know.

+### Outside council one-pager

+If you're an outside council onboarding to work with Mattermost here's what you need to know:

+1. Please CC legal@mattermost.com on all communications with Mattermost staff.
+This helps keep track of projects and documents, and confirm billings.
+2. If you have general questions, please ask your "Mattermost Contact" as [listed on this page](https://docs.google.com/document/d/14KzrhszTlaibtM4APezTS8CFb1vaHxRsnkV9ZFef-Uc/edit).
+3. If you have questions on billing logistics, please mail ap@mattermost.com.
+4. We use a Green/Yellow/Red system to discuss legal issues.
+Depending on your specialty we may design the critiera with your input.
+ - "Green" is anything minor.
+Example: Minor changes to our standard agreements, or conforming agreement from an outside party.
+ - "Yellow" is an issue that can be signed off by a department head, but should be surfaced as an exception in either our contracts management software or at the company-level.
+Example: Change of jurisdiction from Mattermost, Inc. to the jurisdiction of one of our subsidiaries.
+ - "Red" is an issue that requires written sign-off from either VP Finance or CEO and escalation to Head of Legal.
+Example: Change of jurisdiction to a region where we don't reside directly or via a subsidiary (which will most likely be declined).